-The Multi-SSID security can be Open System, WPA-Personal, WPA-Enterprise, or 802.1x.
-For a detailed description of the Open System parameters, please go to page 25.
-For a detailed description of the WPA-Personal parameters, please go to page 26.
-For a detailed description of the WPA-Enterprise parameters, please go to page 27.
-For a detailed description of the O802.1x parameters, please go to page 28.
+The Multi-SSID security can be Open System, WPA-Personal, or WPA-Enterprise.
+For a detailed description of the Open System parameters, please go to page 23.
+For a detailed description of the WPA-Personal parameters, please go to page 24.
+For a detailed description of the WPA-Enterprise parameters, please go to page 25.